-To examine different lookup strategies, we developed a new tool, called kLookup, which performs a lookup from any source ID to any destination ID without requiring local access to those peers.
-To emulate a lookup from a source ID, kLookup takes the following steps.
+kLookup: To examine different lookup strategies, we developed a new tool, called kLookup, which performs a lookup from any source ID to any destination ID without requiring local access to those peers.
+To emulate a lookup from a particular source ID, kLookup takes the following steps.
 First, it uses a local Kad routing table to locate the peer closest to the source ID (i.e., the source peer), then it extracts the routing table of the source peer using kFetch.
-Finally, it performs a lookup to the destination ID using the routing table of the source peer. kLookup implements an adjustable degree of parallelism $(\alpha)$ with the following two classes of parallel lookup techniques: (i) Strict Parallel lookup and (ii) Loose Parallel lookup.
+Finally, it performs a lookup to the destination ID using the routing table of the source peer. kLookup implements an adjustable degree of parallelism (α) with both strict and loose parallel lookup.